-Google is on the warpath and is out there crawling the web for sites that deliver a poor user experience, are weak on content, have little or no value to the end user and are graphically flawed.
+Google is on the warpath and is out there crawling the web for websites that deliver a poor user experience, are weak on content, have little or no value to the end-user and are graphically flawed.

-Far too often businesses will try to get their websites higher up the search results by being non compliant and the downside to this for these businesses is a Google penalty.
+Far too often businesses will try to get their websites higher up the search results by being non-compliant and the downside to this for these businesses is a Google penalty.
 It’s fair enough.
-After all, why should Google display pages that don’t give us the correct data.
+After all, why should Google display pages that don’t give us the correct data?
 Hence, and rightly so, they get penalised.

-Firstly, what is a Google penalty?
+What is a Google penalty?

-What happens, here is that the particular page on your website which is in violation of the rules gets either de-indexed, so that it no longer appears in the search results or it simply drops from wherever it was down about 10 pages.
+What happens, here is that the particular page on your website which is in violation of the rules gets either de-indexed so that it no longer appears in the search results or it simply drops from wherever it was down about 10 pages.
 This happens all the time and is common among businesses that are trying far too hard to push their rankings inorganically.

 Best way to check if your site has been penalised by Google